-Despite the effects of the 2012 Tax Reform, including increased taxes, over the price level, inflation in the first half of 2013 was 4.8%, which was below the target rate set by the Central Bank, due to a slowdown of economic growth.
+Inflation in 2012 was 3.91%, which was below the lower limit of the Central Bank's target, due to economic growth and a moderation of international oil prices.
 For the 2013 fiscal year, the Central Bank has established an inflation target of 5.0%, plus or minus 1%.
+In addition, the Central Bank has set the inflation targets for 2014 and 2015 at 4.5% and 4.0% plus or minus 1%, respectively.
 For more information on inflation in the Republic, see "The Monetary System-Inflation."

 In the Dominican financial system, interest rates began to fall in response to the reductions in the monetary policy rate during the second half of 2012.
-This trend continued during the first half of 2013, particularly after additional reductions to the monetary policy rate and lower reserve requirements.
-The lending and deposit rates of commercial banks decreased from June 2012 to June 2013 over 380 and 480 basis points, respectively.
+As a result, private sector lending (in local and foreign currency) increased; reaching DOP\$512,910.0 million for the year ended December 31, 2012, as compared to DOP\$486,779.4 million for the year ended December 31, 2011, representing a year-over-year increase of 5.4%.
 For more information on inflation in the Republic, see "The Monetary System-Liquidity and Credit Aggregates."